MUEXLY/MUEXLY.github.io/content/team/mohammad/index.md

 ![](IMG_73032.jpg)
 ---

 I am currently a Ph.D.
 Candiadate and Graduate Research Assistant in Mechanical Engineering.
 I have earned my B.S and M.S degrees in Mecahnical Engineeing from **Iran University of Science & Technology** and **University of Tehran** doing research in soft matters and complex fluids.
 I started my PhD joining Dr. Martinez's group in Spring 2022 focusing on Molecular Dynamics Simulations and theoretical studies.
 In my first project, I investigated role of entropy in rate of reaction for defected tungsten throught three different methods collaborating with research scientists from LANL.
 We published this work in [**Computational Materials Science**](https://doi.org/10.1016/j.commatsci.2024.112954).
-I have presented my research at [MS&T2023](https://www.tms.org/TMS2023/TMS2023/Default.aspx), [TMS2024](https://www.tms.org/TMS2024/TMS2024/Default.aspx), and [MRS2024](https://www.mrs.org/meetings-events/annual-meetings/archive/meeting/presentations/view/2024-fall-meeting/2024-fall-meeting-4136437) as a talk and also presented a poster in MADE in SC Research Fellows & All faculty Conference in 2022.
+I have presented my research at [MS&T2023](https://www.tms.org/TMS2023/TMS2023/Default.aspx), [TMS2024](https://www.tms.org/TMS2024/TMS2024/Default.aspx), [MRS2024](https://www.mrs.org/meetings-events/annual-meetings/archive/meeting/presentations/view/2024-fall-meeting/2024-fall-meeting-4136437), and [TMS2025](https://www.programmaster.org/PM/PM.nsf/ViewSessionSheets?OpenAgent&ParentUNID=6B50C3805EDE2CD285258B6F00783DCD) as a talk and also presented a poster in MADE in SC Research Fellows & All faculty Conference in 2022.

 ---
 **I Am Currently Conducting Research On:**

-- Chemical Redistribution and Entropic Effects on Mechanical Response of Materials Under Irradiation
+- Chemical Redistribution and Entropic Effects on Mechanical Response of Materials Under Extreme Envirnoment.
-- Kinetic Monte Carlo simulations for Radiation Induced Segregation study of structural alloys.
+- Kinetic Monte Carlo simulations for dimentionality effect of RIS study of structural alloys.
 - Prediction of rate of reaction in stick-slip non-Arrhenius/Arrhenius grain boundary migration (MD & Theoretical Studies).
 - Effect of Entropy and Langevin Friction on the Dislocation Glide Mechanisms (MD & DD & Theoretical Studies).